 The park allows its visitors to hike, bike, horseback ride, and explore its park!
 The park promotes its visitors to relax and enjoy the breathtaking views that it has to offer.

-Rock climbing is permitted in Garden Of the Gods, as long as the participant fills out a free registration form before climbing and brings the proper equipment.
+Rock climbing is permitted, as long as the participant fills out a free registration form before climbing and brings the proper equipment.
 We would love to add this to our bucket list!

 The Kissing Camels